Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/add-users/remove-former-employee-step-6.md

 ## <a name="how-the-deleted-employee-account-affects-skype-for-business"></a>Cómo afectan las cuentas de empleados eliminadas a Skype Empresarial

-Al quitar una licencia de usuario de Office 365, el número de RTC asociado con este se liberará.
-Puede asignarlo a otro usuario.
+When you remove a user's license from Office 365, the PSTN calling number associated with the user will be released.
+You can assign it to another user.

-Si el usuario pertenece a un grupo de cola, ya no será un destino apto de los agentes de cola de llamadas.
-Por lo tanto, le recomendamos quitar también al usuario de los grupos asociados con la cola de llamadas.
+If the user belongs to a queue group, they will no longer be a viable target of the call queue agents.
+So, we recommend also removing the user from the groups associated with the call queue.

 ## <a name="set-up-call-forwarding-to-people-in-your-organization"></a>Configuración del reenvío de llamadas a personas de la organización

 Si necesita configurar el reenvío de llamadas para el número de teléfono del empleado terminado, la configuración de reenvío de llamadas en las directivas de llamada puede configurar el reenvío donde las llamadas entrantes se pueden reenviar a otros usuarios o pueden llamar a otra persona al mismo tiempo.
-Para obtener más información, vea [Directivas de llamada en Microsoft Teams](/microsoftteams/teams-calling-policy).
+Para obtener más información, consulte [Directivas de llamada en Microsoft Teams](/microsoftteams/teams-calling-policy).